The media, e-safety and education blogs that we love

 Professor of Social Psychology in the Department of Media and Communications at LSE, Sonia Livingstone is a policymaker for children’s rights online.
 Her expert articles focus on the effect of technology on young people, from fake news to screen time and digital opportunities.

-Sonia is an advisor to Media Smart and we have been lucky enough to receive her support in developing some of our own teaching resources, which can be downloaded here.
+Sonia is an advisor to Media Smart and we have been lucky enough to receive her support in developing some of our own teaching resources, which can be downloaded here for 7-11 or here for 11-16 year olds.

 We’re always on the look-out for more great articles and blogs, so please get in touch with any that are missing…